 Dubrovnik is a city on the southern Croatian coast of the Adriatic Sea.
 It is the world’s greatest fortified city.
-The old city is fully enclosed within massive stone walls which stretch for 1,940 metres.
-The walls are up to 25 metres high, and in places even 6 metres thick, especially in those places most important to the defence of the city.
+The old city is fully enclosed within massive stone walls which stretch for 1,940 meters.
+The walls are up to 25 meters high, and in places even 6 meters thick, especially in those places most important to the defense of the city.
 There are five fortresses in the old city, three of which are part of the surrounding wall.
 It is considered to be the greatest tourist attraction in Croatia.

 The St. James Cathedral was constructed between 1431 and 1535.
 It was built from limestone and marble, which was shipped over from the island of Brac.
 The construction was started by Italian master builders, who worked on it for the first 12 years, in the Venetian Gothic style.
 From 1444 to 1535, the construction was under the direction of two Croatian master builders, firstly Juraj Dalmatinac and then Nikola Firentinac.

 They worked in the Toscano Renaissance style, combining it brilliantly to the previous style, and were ultimately responsible for the cathedral’s unique and monumental appearance.
 The cathedral’s exterior was decorated with 71 statues of prominent individuals of that time, carved in stone.